ragutislt/pattern-recognition-test/README.md

 # Pattern recognition test challenge

-An application that computes all possible lines of size N from a plane with M points.
+An application that computes all possible lines of min size N from a plane with M points.

 I've tried not to have too many comments in the code (trying to have clean code instead), but rather compile a summary here.